Commuting probabilities of infinite groups: Algebraic consequences of a high degree of commutativity

 \begin{proof}[Proof of \cref{main:measures} (2) and \cref{main:mean} (2)] Given $\delta>0$ define $X_\delta=\{x\in G:[G:C_G(x)]\le2/(1+2\delta)\}$, noting that since $2/(1+2\delta)<2$ the set $X_\delta$ is central.
 In the setting of \cref{main:mean} (2), \cref{large.centraliser} implies that for $\delta<\eps$ we have $\mu(X_\delta)\ge\eps-\delta$, and so letting $\delta\to0$ we see that $\mu(Z(G))\ge\eps$, and \cref{main:mean} (2) follows.
 In the setting of \cref{main:measures} (2), \cref{measures=>detects} and \cref{large.centraliser.detect} imply that for $\delta<\eps$ we have $\limsup_{n\to\infty}\mu_n(X_\delta)\ge\eps-\delta$, and so letting $\delta\to0$ we see that $\limsup_{n\to\infty}\mu_n(Z(G))\ge\eps$. \cref{main:measures} (2) then follows from the fact that the $\mu_n$ measure index uniformly. \end{proof}

 The conclusion of \cref{main:measures} (2) and \cref{main:mean} (2) allows us to give an explicit expression for the degree of commutativity, as follows.

-\begin{prop} Let $G$ be a countable group with a central subgroup $Z$ of finite index, and let $T$ be a left-transversal for $Z$ in $G$.
+\begin{prop} Let $G$ be a countable group with a central subgroup $Z$ of finite index, and let $T$ be a left transversal for $Z$ in $G$.
 Then if $\mu$ is a finitely additive left-invariant mean on $G$ then

 Moreover, if $M=(\mu_n)_{n=1}^\infty$ is a sequence of probability measures on $G$ that measure index uniformly then

 and the $\limsup$ in the definition of $\dc_M(G)$ is actually a limit. \end{prop} \begin{proof} Elements $x,y\in G$ commute if and only if $xz$ and $y$ commute for every $z\in Z$.
 This implies that